deepyr/DutchSwap/docs/protocol/deployment/deployment_auction.rst

 3. DECIMALS:In ERC20 tokens, that scaling factor is denoted by the value of decimals , which indicates how many 0's there are to the right of the decimal point the fixed-point representation of a token

-4. NUMBER_OF_AUCTION_TOKENS: The supply of total number of tokens for the auction
+4. NUMBER_OF_AUCTION_TOKENS: The number of tokens that will be minted to the token contract owner's account

 5. @value: The value in ether of the total supplied tokens.
+This must be atleast the minimumFee(0.1 ethers).

 *  We need the token to be able to use it.
 How do we get it?
 Simple just pass the address of the token we get from above transaction::